 "Fascinated by the world of storytelling, inspired by antiquity"

-"Best known for his lyrical symphonic poems, including program symphonies"
+"Best known for his lyrical orchestral poems, including program symphonies"

 "Naxos recordings airing worldwide"

 "All published orchestral editions listed in Daniels' Orchestral Music"

 Sinfonia N. 4 “Metamorfosi” (Symphony No. 4 “Metamorphoses”)

 Di Vittorio’s Sinfonia N. 4 “Metamorfosi” (Symphony No. 4 “Metamorphoses”) is based on Ovid’s Metamorphoses and inspired by the Italian paintings The Triumph of Bacchus by Ciro Ferri, Venus and Adonis by Titian, and Aeneas Fleeing from Troy by Federico Barocci.
 With plans underway for the world premiere, Chamber Orchestra of New York has recorded the work as part of an upcoming album of Di Vittorio’s commissioned orchestral works for Naxos Records.

 Here is the second movement Venus and Adonis (published separately) in an earlier premiere with Chamber Orchestra of Philadelphia.

 Di Vittorio & Respighi Editions

 Autograph manuscripts of Salvatore Di Vittorio’s own La Villa d’Este a Tivoli (donated 2016) and his completions of Ottorino Respighi’s first Violin Concerto in A and Tre Liriche for mezzosoprano and orchestra (donated 2019) are preserved in The Morgan Library & Museum’s world-renowned music archive.